Welcome to our newsletter. It is the wish of the Management Committee to be able to inform all of our plot holders of the latest news

 In due course we will publish a site reps guide to help you understand why we need such people (volunteers) to share your concerns and wishes.
 Please stick to the allotment agreement, if you have lost or don’t have an agreement please ask for one asap.

 How would you like your site to have a general open day with seed and plant swaps.
-Next year.
+This year.
 Maybe a best plot competition and if you think you can grow produce to impress have a completion for the best.
 Get your rep to make it happen, it is important that you can help along with your fellow plot holders.
-Priory Road Allotments held one on the 31st August with great success with over 90 people passing through.
+Priory Road Allotments held one on the 31st August 2019 with great success with over 90 people passing through.
 Well done to Gary, Gemma and plot holders who made it happen.
+Look out for new events.
+Priory Road are planning events to be published shortly.

 For the latest weather, click onto the weather site.